Here you will find just a few of our Case Studies from our projects completed by the Blackpool Grand Creative Learning team:

-Blackpool Grand’s Arts Award Programme celebrated the first 11 young people who have been awarded a Silver Arts Award in 2019, in addition the youngest children who have gained a Discover Arts Award were just four years old.
+The Blackpool Grand Arts Award Programme celebrated the first 11 young people who have been awarded a Silver Arts Award in 2019.
+In addition, the youngest children who have gained a Discover Arts Award were just four years old.

 Over time these students have developed not only their artistic and creative natures, but also in confidence and their social skills.’

 Many of the young people engaged in this programme would not normally go to the theatre or engage with creative arts, so by incorporating these settings into their educational pathways it has altered their perceptions and expectations of where they see themselves and their future careers.